Bond ALEMAR – B2C expansion into European markets, coffee oil production with maturity 31. 12. 2027

 Of course, there are reasons for this.
 You can extend the shelf life of meat in several ways:

-1. Pasteurization: the fermentation of meat is caused by bacteria that break down the proteins in the meat on which they feed and their metabolic processes produce toxins, odorous gases, etc. Pasteurisation is a process in which bacteria are thermally destroyed by heating to at least 70 °C. C, which kills them.
+- Pasteurization: the fermentation of meat is caused by bacteria that break down the proteins in the meat on which they feed and their metabolic processes produce toxins, odorous gases, etc. Pasteurisation is a process in which bacteria are thermally destroyed by heating to at least 70 °C. C, which kills them.
 However, the problem remains in the so-called. spores, which are basically like bacterial eggs.
 These are much more durable and will survive this temperature.
-At temperatures above 5°C (most at around 37°C) they start to germinate and give rise to new bacteria, which multiply and cause spoilage of the meat.
+At temperatures above 5 deg.
+At temperatures above 5 °C (mostly at around 37 °C), they start to germinate and give rise to new bacteria, which continue to multiply and cause spoilage of the meat.
 Therefore, among pasteurised foods include e.g. ready meals that need to be stored in the fridge.

 However, with the increase in demand and the associated increase in production capacity, we have also started to offer, especially for private labels, conventional canned formulations, which are in great demand, especially from customers who want to replace their existing private label manufacturer with us.